Chapter 1 Data Manipulation using dplyr

 #> 10 male 1984-07-14 White 28

-To subset rows based on specific criteria, we use filter()
+To choose rows based on specific criteria, we can use the filter()

 #> <chr> <date> <chr> <dbl> <chr> <chr>